banner

 }

-// The init process does not depend on other processes, so it will not crash, and should not receive signals
+// The init process does not depend on other processes, so it should not crash,

 {